Trail Riding in beautiful Mid Wales

 Trail riding takes place on unclassified county roads and byways open to all traffic, often described as "green lanes".
 These are historic routes which did not receive a tarmac surface or where the tarmac has not been maintained.
-Surfaces are gravel, rock, grass and mud, often with puddles, and the riding varies from easy to extremely technical.
+Surfaces are gravel, rock, grass and mud, and the riding varies from easy to extremely technical.
+Most days include fording streams or rivers, and splashing through plenty of puddles.
+(After all, Wales does have a reputation for being wet!)
 Whenever possible, we use minor single track lanes instead of main roads to ride from one green road to another, but there are some places where there is no alternative to a few miles along a main road.
 We go high over mountain tracks with fantastic views, drop down into wooded valleys and ride beside the many lakes and reservoirs in the area.
-Your motorcycling skills will benefit, as no two routes are the same so you are constantly adjusting.